Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Results

-We define a temporal network $G^T$ to consist of directed, time-stamped edges $(v,w;t)$ for nodes $v,w$ and discrete time stamps $t$.
-A (first-order) \emph{aggregate network} $G^{(1)}$ can then be defined, where a directed edge $(v,w)$ between nodes $v$ and $w$ exists whenever a time-stamped edge $(v,w;t)$ exists in $G^T$ for some time stamp $t$.
-In addition, edge weights $w^{(1)}\left(v,w\right)$ can be defined as the (relative) number of edge occurrences in the temporal network.
-A simple way to illustrate temporal networks are \emph{time-unfolded} representations, in which time is unfolded into an additional topological dimension.
-In the resulting representation nodes $v$ are replaced by temporal copies $v_t$ for each time step $t$, while time-stamped edges $(v,w;t)$ are represented by edges $(v_t, w_{t+1})$.
-In Fig.~\ref{fig:example}, time-unfolded representations of two different temporal networks (top, bottom) resulting in the same weighted aggregate network (left) are shown.
+We define a \emph{temporal network} to be a set of directed, time-stamped edges $(v,w;t)$ connecting node $v$ to $w$ at a discrete time step $t$.
+In this framework we assume time-stamped interactions $(v,w;t)$ to be instantaneous, occurring at time $t$ for exactly one discrete time step.
+However interactions lasting longer than one time step can still be represented by multiple interactions occurring at consecutive time steps.
+We further define a \emph{time-aggregated}, or \emph{aggregate}, network to be a projection along the time axis, i.e. a directed edge $(v,w)$ between nodes $v$ and $w$ exists whenever a directed time-stamped edge $(v,w;t)$ exists in the temporal network for at least one time stamp $t$.
+Capturing the intensity of interactions, we define \emph{edge weights} in the time-aggregated network as the number of times an edge occurs in the temporal network.
+A convenient way to illustrate temporal networks are \emph{time-unfolded representations}.
+In this representation, time is unfolded into an additional topological dimension by replacing nodes $v$ and $w$ by temporal copies $v_t$ and $w_t$ for each time step $t$.
+Time-stamped edges $(v,w;t)$ are represented by directed edges $(v_t, w_{t+1})$, whose directionality captures the directionality of time.
+Finally, we define a \emph{time-respecting path} of length $n$ as a sequence of $n$ time-stamped edges $(v_1,v_2;t_1), (v_2,v_3;t_2), \ldots, (v_{n-1}, v_n;t_n)$ with $t_1 < t_2 < \ldots < t_n$.
+In addition, it is common practice to assume a \emph{limited waiting time} $\tau$ for time-respecting paths, additionally imposing the constraint that consecutive interactions occur within a time window of $\tau$, i.e. $0 < t_i-t_{i-1} \leq \tau$ for $i=2, \ldots, n$.
+We refer to time-respecting paths of length two as \emph{two-paths}.
+Representing the shortest possible time-ordered interaction sequence, two-paths are the simplest possible extension of edges (which can be viewed as ``one-paths'') that capture causality in temporal networks.
+As such two-paths are a particularly simple abstraction that allows to study causality in temporal networks~\cite{Pfitzner2013,Rosvall2013}.